PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 **23) When do you use memmove() instead of memcpy() in C?
 Describe why.**

-24) Why is strlen() sometimes not considered "safe" in C?
+`24) Why is strlen() sometimes not considered "safe" in C?
 How to make it safer?
-What is the newer safer function name?
+What is the newer safer function name?`

-25) When is the best time to malloc() large blocks of memory in embedded processors?
-Describe alternate approach if malloc() isn't available or desired to not use it, and describe some things you will need to do to ensure it safely works.
+**25) When is the best time to malloc() large blocks of memory in embedded processors?
+Describe alternate approach if malloc() isn't available or desired to not use it, and describe some things you will need to do to ensure it safely works.**

 26) Describe symbols on a schematic?
 What is a printed circuit board?